 Publication in Epsilon

-Course leader/department director of studies is responsible, together with the LADOK administrator at Education services in VHC, for converting the final version of the thesis to PDF format, and depositing it in Epsilon according to the Library instructions.
+Course leader/department director of studies is responsible, together with the LADOK administrator at Education services in VHC, for converting the final version of the independent project to PDF format, and depositing it in Epsilon according to the Library instructions.

-NOTE that the deposition in Epsilon must be done, even if the thesis is to be subject of a reading embargo!
-The administrator sets the dates of the embargo period upon admission of the PDF file, so that only information of the thesis can be viewed, while the actual file may not be opened until the embargo period has expired.
-Embargos for up to 6 months are decided by the Head of Department.
-Prolongations of existing embargos (up to a maximum of 12 months) are decided by the Faculty Vice Dean of Education.
+NOTE that the deposition in Epsilon must be done, even if the publication is to be subject of a delay!
+The administrator sets the dates of the embargo period upon admission of the PDF file, so that only the information on the project work can be viewed, while the actual file may not be opened until the embargo period has expired.

 - Riktlinjer för examensarbeten (in Swedish)